Fabricators & Manufacturers Association, International: History

 FMA was founded in 1970, in Rockford, Illinois, as the Fabricating Machinery Association, Inc. The 501(c)6 organization was supported by machinery builders with a common goal of providing non-partisan technical information on metal fabricating.
 It was incorporated on October 30, 1970.
 In the early days of the association, memberships were classified as Regular Members (machinery builders), Associate Members (metal fabricators), Affiliate Members (distributors), and Honorary Members.
 Later, in 1971, a new classification was created to include OEM suppliers and prime manufacturers of fabricating machinery - these were Allied Members.

-In 1971 the first issue of the FMA's bi-monthly flagship publication, The FABRICATOR, was published on newsprint.
-In 1979, the first issue of The FABRICATOR with a glossy magazine cover was published, and three years later the trade magazine expanded to 8 glossy issues.
+In 1971 the first issue of the FMA's bi-monthly flagship publication, The Fabricator, was published on newsprint.
+In 1979, the first issue of The Fabricator with a glossy magazine cover was published, and three years later the trade magazine expanded to 8 glossy issues.

 On June 26, 1975, FMA changed its name to the Fabricating Manufacturers Association, Inc. and changed all membership classifications to Company Member.
 Dues were set at $200 per year, regardless of size.
 The association finally changed to its current moniker, Fabricators & Manufacturers Association, International, in August 1985.
 Membership has grown to more than 2,500 individual and company members in the United States, Canada, and Mexico.
 The association moved its headquarters from Rockford to Elgin, Illinois, in December 2016.

 Charitable foundation

-The nonprofit foundation of FMA, Nuts, Bolts & Thingamajigs (NBT), awards scholarships for qualified students in post-secondary educational programs leading to careers in manufacturing and provides grants to community and technical colleges to produce manufacturing summer camps for youths ages 12–16.
+The nonprofit foundation of FMA, SparkForce (formerly Nuts, Bolts & Thingamajigs), awards scholarships for qualified students in post-secondary educational programs leading to careers in manufacturing and provides grants to community and technical colleges to produce manufacturing summer camps for youths ages 12–16.
 Fundraising events, online donation campaigns, and the annual Presidents Challenge initiative provide the funding for these awards and grants.

 NBT was originally founded by actor John Ratzenberger and joined with the FMA Foundation in 2009 to become Nuts, Bolts & Thinagamajigs, the Foundation of the Fabricators & Manufacturers Association, International.
+In 2025, NBT officially became SparkForce.